einfachFriedrich/einfachFriedrich/README.md

 - 👋 Hi, I’m @einfachFriedrich
 - 👀 I’m interested in Health and Fitness (especially Nutrition),
 - 🌱 I’m currently learning how to code
-- get in contact via E-Mail: contact@fvhealth.net or via Discord: friedrich.ksr
+- get in contact via E-Mail: contact@fvhealth.net or via Discord or Instagram: friedrich.ksr
 - ⚡ Fun fact: I'm pretty shit at coding.

 <!---